MochaMothMedia/Final-Inventory/readme.md

 ## Installation

-###### Prerequisites
+#### Prerequisites
 This project uses [Odin Inspector](https://assetstore.unity.com/packages/tools/utilities/odin-inspector-and-serializer-89041), which I cannot redistribute.
 If you don't own Odin Inspector, I would highly recommend purchasing it otherwise you won't be able to serialize interface instances as members which completely breaks this solution.

 Grab [NSubstitute from NuGet](https://www.nuget.org/packages/NSubstitute).
 Extract the zip and grab `NSubstitute.dll` and add it to your project `Assets/Plugins` folder.

-###### Package Manager
+#### Package Manager
 In Unity's Package Manager, you can add the repo as a git package.
 I have been able to get this to work by using the `https` method, however you can't grab a specific version this way and will always be stuck using the latest release.
 In Github, select `Code > HTTPS` and click on the clip board.
 Back in Unity, open Package Manager and hit the plus button and select `Add package from git url`.
 Paste the link there and the package will be added automatically.
+If you do want a specific version, you can append `#version` to the end of the link. e.g. `#1.0.2`.

+#### UPM Upgrade
+If you are content keeping the latest version, you can add [UnityGitPackageUpdater](https://github.com/QuantumCalzone/UnityGitPackageUpdater)  via `https://github.com/QuantumCalzone/UnityGitPackageUpdater.git#upm` as well.
+This gives Unity an extra window under `Window > Package Updater` where you can easily update any git packages in your project.

-###### Manual Installation
+#### Manual Installation
 Unity's Package Manager seems to have issues with git repositories, however this can be added as a dependency to your Unity project manually.

 You just need to add a reference to this repo to your project's `Packages/manifest.json` file.
 Be sure to switch `[version]` with whichever release you would prefer, e.g. `.git#1.0.2`.